-When Germany betrayed the Soviet Union and the Nazis invaded, Zaytsev joined the rest of his countrymen in taking up arms to defend the motherland.
+When Germany betrayed the Molotov–Ribbentrop Pact and the Nazis invaded the Soviet Union, Zaytsev joined the rest of his countrymen in taking up arms to defend the motherland.
 He initially served as a Navy clerk, but rather than sit out the war filing papers while his rifle collected dust, Zaytsev requested a transfer to the front lines.

 His wish was granted and he joined a rifle regiment that would soon be an integral part of the war’s most important battle: Stalingrad.

 Vasily Zaytsev In Battle

 In terms of sheer numbers, Stalingrad was the biggest battle in World War II, perhaps in all of history.
 Over the course of seven months, more than one million Soviet soldiers would lose their lives.
-The mere fact that Zaytsev volunteered to be transferred to Stalingrad was an early indication of his nerves of steel, which would soon be tested in a trial by fire.
+The mere fact that Vasily Zaytsev volunteered to be transferred to Stalingrad was an early indication of his nerves of steel, which would soon be tested in a trial by fire.